WesselSmit/web-app-from-scratch-1920/README.md

 # API

-This application uses NASA's [Picture of the Day (APOD)](https://api.nasa.gov/) API, it provides space related pictures.
+This application uses NASA's [Picture of the Day (APOD)](https://api.nasa.gov/) `API`, it provides space related pictures.

-Every day NASA adds a new space related picture to the API, these are retrievable individually but NASA also supports bulk fetching!
+Every day NASA adds a new space related picture to the `API`, these are retrievable individually but NASA also supports bulk fetching!

 Using parameters you're able to create a more personal request, the following parameters are available;
 * **date** | the date of the picture
 * **hd** | url for high resolution picture
 * **api_key** | personal api key to identify yourself

-There currently is 1000 calls per hour (per api key).
+There currently is 1000 calls per hour (per `api` key).

-API keys are free, you only have to [register](https://api.nasa.gov/). (full name & email)
+`API` keys are free, you only have to [register](https://api.nasa.gov/). (full name & email)

 # Data
 - used data